kavindu-prabhashitha/ticket-booking-cli-app-golang/README.md

 - Define variable as "local" as possible
 - Create the variable where you need it

+### Why Go ###
+- Concurrency in Go is cheap and easy
+  - "go ..." - starts a new goroutine
+  - A goroutine is a lightweight thread managed by the Go runtime
+  ### Goroutine ###
+   - Go is using , what's called a "Green thread "
+   - Abstraction of an actual thread
+   - Managed by the go runtime, we are only interacting with these high level goroutine
+   - Cheaper and lightweight
+   - can run hundreds of thousands or millions goroutines without affecting the performance
+   - goroutines has "Channels" which is a built-in feature for go routines to talk with one another

 ### Slice ###
 - slice is an abstraction of an Array
 - slices are more flexible and powerful: variable-length or get an sub arrya of its own
 - slices are also index based and have a size, but is resized when needed
+- can have only one data type

 ### append ###